-It's that time of year again - food, fun, parties, and lots of online shopping.
-Online shopping can be a savior, allowing you to find the perfect gift while saving time, but it can also end with identity theft, malware on your computer, and other cyber unpleasantness.
-Rather than letting it ruin your holiday season, you can take a few simple security precautions, and be careful where you shop, to help reduce the chances of you being a cyber victim.
+The holidays are right around the corner and that means food, fun, parties, and lots of online shopping.
+Online shopping can be a great solution, allowing you to find the perfect gift and saving time, but it can also end with identity theft, malware, and other cyber unpleasantness.
+Rather than letting it ruin your holiday season, you can take a few simple security precautions to help reduce the chances of being a cyber victim.

-When purchasing online this holiday season-and all year long-keep these tips in mind to help minimize your risk:
+When purchasing online this holiday season - and all year long - keep these tips in mid to help minimize your risk: